marclipovsky/vscode-string-manipulation/README.md

 # String Manipulation for VSCode

-This extension provides string manipulation commands for any highlight text.
+This extension provides string manipulation commands for any selected text as well as multiple selections.

 Current string functions available: